 While I usually just scrub them with hot soapy water, you can sanitize your boards that touched raw meat by rinsing with a mixture of 1 Tablespoon bleach to 1 Gallon of water as recommended by the USDA.

-An alternative is to rinse with straight white vinegar.
+An alternative is to rinse with straight white vinegar, or spray with Force Of Nature disinfectant.

 What works better: Vinegar or Bleach?